MattReisdorf/BracketRandomizer/README.md

 I believe the result of the experiment was that there wasn't really any significant difference between making picks yourself and generating your bracket with random weighted selections.

 I don't really watch basketball, so I've been doing my brackets this way every year since I took that class.
-I end up doing a few brackets every year, so Ifigured I could write this script to cut down on time.
+I end up doing a few brackets every year, so I figured I could write this script to cut down on time.
 Should be reusable in the future, just need to change out the team names